rofl0r/scidb/trunk/src/tk/treectrl/README.txt

 		state normal the item/columns state will not be superseeded, but if set to disabled the item/column state will be superseeded.
 Defaults to "normal".

+	treectrl <pathName> -canvaspadx <pixels>
+		Specifies the width of extra whitespace on the left and right edges of the canvas.

+	treectrl <pathName> -canvaspadx <pixels>
+		Specifies the width of extra whitespace on the top and bottom edges of the canvas.

 	<pathName> column create <columnDesc> -steady <boolean>
 		If set, keeps the width of a column after an element